yunghanjeong/Shear_Moment_Deflection/README.md

 ## Methods

 * The distributed load at each support can be calculated by [shear-moment analysis](https://en.wikipedia.org/wiki/Shear_and_moment_diagram#:~:text=Shear%20and%20bending%20moment%20diagrams,element%20such%20as%20a%20beam.).
- * The relation between bending moment and deflection is described by [Euler-Bernoullie Beam Theory](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory) and numpy is utilized for integral calculus
+ * The relation between bending moment and deflection is described by [Euler-Bernoullie Beam Theory](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory) and sympy is utilized for integral calculus
 * Calculated load at support can be evenly splitted betwen two ends for deflection calculation.
  * matplotlib is utilized for deflection visualization
 * Deflected segment (sensor measurement) is calculated with distance formula